kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 A Pre-filter plugin can provide another two optional functions: **AddPod** and **RemovePod** to incrementally modify its pre-processed info.
-The framework guarantees that those functions will only be called after PreFilter.
-The framework may call those functions more than once before calling Filter on a specific node.
+The framework guarantees that those functions will only be called after PreFilter, possibly on a cloned PluginContext, and may call those functions more than once before calling Filter on a specific node.

 ### Filter